roseyume/tails-of-kafka/README.md

 - Delete the consumers 'Sammy' and 'Pixie' and the producer 'Buddy' -- **Note: Only delete after producer is done
 - Recreate the topic 'NeighborhoodUpdates' with 6 partitions instead of 1
 - Create 2 producers configured for the topic 'NeighborhoodUpdates' and use the 💬 button to send messages
-- Recreate the consumer 'Pixie'
+- Recreate the consumer 'Pixie'.
+She should still be configured for topic 'NeighborhoodUpdates, consumer group 'cat-consumers' and auto offset reset 'earliest'.

 ### Check Your Work
  - In the "Partition Assignments" table, you should notice that Pixie has been assigned to all 6 partitions and each topic partition is assigned a different leader broker, balancing out the work load for handling new messages.